 Truth: The fear that TRT increases cardiovascular risk stems largely from flawed or misinterpreted studies like the Vigen et al. 2013 VA study.
 However, more recent, larger, and better-controlled studies (including TRAVERSE and numerous meta-analyses) have shown no increase in major adverse cardiovascular events in men with clinically diagnosed hypogonadism undergoing TRT.

-• ✅ Evidence: Recent meta-analysis of 30 RCTs found no increase in heart attack or stroke risk among TRT users (PMID: 38589271).
+- ✅ Evidence: Recent meta-analysis of 30 RCTs found no increase in heart attack or stroke risk among TRT users (PMID: 38589271).

-Myth #2: Testosterone Fuels Prostate Cancer
+Myth #2: Testosterone Causes Prostate Cancer

 Truth: The “androgen hypothesis” dates back to the 1940s but has since been dismantled.
 The saturation theory, developed by Dr. Abraham Morgentaler, shows that once prostate androgen receptors are saturated, additional testosterone does not accelerate cancer growth.

-• ✅ Evidence: Multiple studies confirm that TRT does not increase prostate cancer incidence in healthy men (PMID: 16787384).
+- ✅ Evidence: Multiple studies confirm that TRT does not increase prostate cancer incidence in healthy men (PMID: 16787384).

 Truth: Hypogonadism can affect men of all ages—especially in modern environments where stress, poor sleep, obesity, and endocrine disruptors suppress testosterone.
 More men under 40 are being diagnosed with low T and seeing real health benefits from TRT.

-• ✅ Evidence: Studies show secondary hypogonadism is increasingly common in men aged 20–39, with symptoms including fatigue, depression, low libido, and infertility (PMID: 29628253).
+- ✅ Evidence: Studies show secondary hypogonadism is increasingly common in men aged 20–39, with symptoms including fatigue, depression, low libido, and infertility (PMID: 29628253).

-Myth #4: Testosterone is a “Steroid” and Cheating
+Myth #4: Taking Testosterone Is Cheating

 Truth: While testosterone is technically a steroid hormone, medically prescribed TRT is not the same as anabolic steroid abuse.
 The latter involves supraphysiological doses for muscle growth, while TRT restores healthy, physiological levels.

-• ✅ Clarification: TRT is regulated by the FDA and monitored under strict clinical guidelines—unlike illicit steroid use in athletics or bodybuilding.
+- ✅ Clarification: TRT is regulated by the FDA and monitored under strict clinical guidelines—unlike illicit steroid use in athletics or bodybuilding.

-Myth #5: TRT Makes You Infertile Forever
+Myth #5: TRT Will Make You Permanently Infertile

 Truth: While exogenous testosterone can suppress sperm production via negative feedback on the hypothalamic-pituitary-gonadal (HPG) axis, fertility can often be restored using medications like hCG or Clomid.

-• ✅ Evidence: Recovery of spermatogenesis is possible in most men within 6–12 months of stopping TRT, especially if concurrently treated with gonadotropins (PMID: 22299030).
+- ✅ Evidence: Recovery of spermatogenesis is possible in most men within 6–12 months of stopping TRT, especially if concurrently treated with gonadotropins (PMID: 22299030).

 Truth: Testosterone is vital for bone density, red blood cell production, insulin sensitivity, cognitive function, and mental health.
 Men with medically diagnosed low T are not looking for shortcuts—they’re trying to regain their baseline health.

-• ✅ Reframe: We don’t shame women for treating hormone deficiencies during menopause; we shouldn’t shame men either.
+- ✅ Reframe: We don’t shame women for treating hormone deficiencies during menopause; we shouldn’t shame men either.

-Myth #7: There’s No Real Evidence TRT Helps
+Myth #7: There’s No Proof TRT Works

 Truth: Decades of clinical data support TRT’s benefits for sexual function, mood, muscle mass, bone density, and quality of life.
 More than 50 randomized trials and 100+ observational studies support TRT when used appropriately.

-• ✅ Key Stat: In the TTrials, older men receiving TRT showed improvements in sexual function, mood, walking distance, and anemia (NEJM, 2016).
+- ✅ Key Stat: In the TTrials, older men receiving TRT showed improvements in sexual function, mood, walking distance, and anemia (NEJM, 2016).

 Many men are suffering unnecessarily because they’ve been told myths disguised as medicine.
 The reality is that testosterone, when prescribed and monitored responsibly, is one of the most powerful tools in modern preventive and performance-based healthcare.